 See, l told you this sandwich is simple.
 Anyway, if you fancy something else similar, but equally delicious, try my Tuna Dip.
 It uses cream cheese for a creamy and smooth texture, and it's absolutely delicious.

-If you’ve liked my SIMPLE TUNA SALAD SANDWICH RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my TUNA CIABATTA SANDWICH or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 1 can tuna in brine (120g, 4oz)